Seebri Breezhaler is used to treat COPD. Find out how to use Seebri Breezhaler correctly and possible side effects.

 - Follow your doctor's instructions carefully.
 The pharmacy label on your medicine will tell you how much to use, how often to use it and any special instructions.

-- Keep using your Breezhaler every day.
+- Keep using your Seebri Breezhaler every day.
 Do not stop using it, even if you feel better.
-Since COPD is a long-term condition, prevention with glycopyrronium is ongoing and it will need to be used every day.
+Since COPD is a long-term condition, prevention with Seebri is ongoing and it will need to be used every day.

 - Try to use your inhaler at the same time each day, to help you to remember to use it regularly.